ashleybaxter/iamashley/_posts/2019-02-12-in-the-trench-tips-for-figuring-out-what-problem-you-solve.markdown

 * Financial planning tools
 * On-demand legal advice

-These aren't neccesarily areas With Jack's exploring, but it shows how switching my perspective from insurance expert to customer driven opens up more options.
+These aren't necessarily areas With Jack's exploring, but it shows how switching my perspective from insurance expert to customer driven opens up more options.

 One tip that'll help you to see things from a customers' perspective—alongside talking to them—is spending time in relevant sub-reddits and communities.